magusvagus/opencv_diepio_bot/README.md

 A simple Bot for the browser game diep.io in Python with the OpenCV library.

-## Developement stages
+## Development stages

-This is a personal hobby project to learn more about python and automation, if everything goes well several stages are planned during developement.
+This is a personal hobby project to learn more about python and automation, if everything goes well several stages are planned during development.

-1. Boilerplate and a basic framework
+1. Boilerplate and a basic framework (currently in development)
     - Basic image recognition
     - Simple movement and aiming
     - Interaction with other objects/ player
     - automated upgrading and leveling

 2. Fine tuning of basic functions
-    - Full image recognition
+    - Full dynamic image recognition
     - Advanced movements
-    - Polished Aimimg
+    - Polished aiming

-3. Simple terminal UI using Ncurses
+3. Simple terminal UI using python curses

 4. Performance tweaks

+### Dependencies

+- <= Python 3.12.6
+- <= numpy         2.1.2
+- <= opencv-python 4.10.0.84
+- <= pip           24.2